Six Ways to Sunday: Plot

-The next morning is mundane, Harry takes his usual bath while his mother is in the kitchen.
+The next morning, Harry takes his usual bath while his mother is in the kitchen.
 He hears a thud and goes to investigate, and there finds his mother hanging from the ceiling thinking she killed herself (Harry actually killed her, but his mental state won't let him notice).
 Mr. Varga calls Harry to inform him that they are relocating elsewhere, as Harry's act in the diner put them all under danger of arrest.
 Harry, clearly distraught from Kate's death, says that he will take his mother's corpse with him, and that she will "not get in the way" of their escape.
 Disturbed, Mr. Varga agrees to pick him up, only to attempt to kill him when Harry gets into the backseat.
 Harry draws his own gun and shoots both Mr. Varga and his henchman dead and takes the car to the bus station.

 Iris, who had left the city for California to be with her brother, is delighted to have Harry going with her.
 They sit on the bus, overjoyed to breakaway from the city and the mob altogether.
 Harry looks away across the seat with a smile, and shows Kate's body bag resting casually in the seat.